 That time may have been shorter if I had used therapeutic essential oils.
 Essential oils helpful for dry skin and nails are: Cedarwood, Chamomile, Frankincense, Geranium, Helichrysum, Jasmine, Lavender, Myrrh, Neroli, Palmarosa, Patchouli, Rose, Sandalwood and Ylang Ylang.

 Everyone loves healthy, beautiful hair and strong nails.

-There are many ways, besides organic grapeseed oil applications and using therapeutic essential oils, to help hair and nails grow faster, stronger and healthier.
-One way to is to improve your nutrition with adequate amount of vitamins that promote hair and nail growth.
+There are many ways, besides daily organic grapeseed oil applications and using therapeutic essential oils, to help hair and nails grow faster, stronger and healthier.
+One way is to improve your nutrition with adequate amount of vitamins that promote hair and nail growth.

 Biotin (a B-complex vitamin, Vitamin B7 or Vitamin H) is a water-soluble nutrient, and an essential coenzyme for breaking down fatty acids and leucine, managing glucose production, maintaining blood sugar levels, preventing it from getting too high ~ important for Diabetics to know, since they may have problems with hair growth due to high sugar levels.

 What’s Biotin’s role for hair, skin and nails?
 It maintains strength between the hair roots and hair strands, preventing hair fall and eventual hair loss (baldness).
 This B-complex vitamin can help control sugar in the blood and therefore promote good growth of hair strands.

 Biotin may be found in oats, brown rice, and sunflower seeds, egg yolks, peanuts and other protein rich food.
 Traces of natural biotin is also be found in fruits and vegetable like banana, avocado (great source of Omega 3 & Omega 6 in perfect balance) and soy protein isolate.
 Biotin is also available in vitamin B complex supplements.